-There is data indicating that around 93 percent of workers’ compensation cases lead to benefits being paid.
+There is data indicating that around 93 percent of workers’ compensation cases lead to al least some benefits being paid.
 However, “winning” a workers’ comp claim does not just mean receiving benefits.
 It also means receiving adequate compensation to cover all of your

 - medical expenses,